 While a debt consolidation loan will be visible on your credit record, it’s very unlikely that it will be visible as a “debt consolidation loan”.
-Instead, your record will show each instalment, against the lender’s name.
-OK, the lender might be called “Debt Consolidation Loans R Us” or it might be obvious that shortly after you took out a large loan, you closed several smaller loans, in which case it would be possible to infer that you’d consolidated debt.
-However there’s nothing wrong with consolidating debt – it’s often the smartest choice, and many of us will consolidate debts in one way or another in our lifetimes.
+Instead, your record will show each instalment against the lender’s name.
+The lender might be called “Debt Consolidation Loans R Us” or it might be obvious that shortly after you took out a large loan, you closed several smaller loans – in which case it would be possible to infer that you’d consolidated debt.
+However, there’s nothing wrong with consolidating debt.
+It’s often the smartest choice and many of us will consolidate debts in one way or another in our lifetimes.

-Finally, don’t apply for multiple debt consolidation loans in a short space of time, as this may suggest to lenders that you’re unable to properly manage your debts.
+Finally, don’t apply for multiple debt consolidation loans in a short space of time because this may suggest to lenders that you’re unable to properly manage your debts.

 There’s no definitive credit score you’ll need to get a debt consolidation loan, but you’re likely to need at least a “fair” credit rating to be eligible for an unsecured loan at a reasonable rate.

-There are various different financial products you can use to consolidate debt – from a credit card through to a traditional bank loan or even remortgaging.
-Which is the best option for you will depend on you situation, but we’ve written an in-depth overview to help you understand your options.
+There are various financial products you can use to consolidate debt – from a credit card through to a traditional bank loan or even remortgaging.
+The best option for you will depend on your situation, but we’ve written an in-depth overview to help you understand your options.

 In summary, a debt consolidation loan can improve your credit score via the following steps:

 A secured loan can help you consolidate your existing debt by offering lower rates and more flexible loan terms.